migueledwardfaraj-eng/Wara2/README.md

 - **Likha**: 4 players (2 teams), ends at 101+, add-only (no negative scores).
 - **Tawle**: single player, dice roller (animated, with double detection), winner declared manually and saved to history.

-## Notes / next steps

-- Currently the GitHub token is a personal token stored per-browser.
-For a shared multi-user setup, consider a small serverless function (Cloudflare Worker, Vercel function, etc.) that holds a single repo token server-side and exposes a simple "append game" endpoint — then users never need their own token.
-- `users.json` passwords are plain text.
-Fine for a casual private group, not for anything sensitive.